atlassistant/atlas/documentation/MQTT.md

 Ask for a user input value.
 Additional properties will be transfered directly to the channel.

-if `slot` is given, **atlas** will parse the user input and convert it to the slot NLU value.

-The `choices` key permits to restrict valid inputs to those defined if you need to.
+The optional `choices` key permits to restrict valid inputs so user inputs should match one of the provided values.

-If `slot` is omitted, `choices` is mandatory and represents a user choice such as a confirmation (yes/no).
-The user choice will be sent back to the skill in the `__choice` key and resetted automatically.

-As of now, there is no way to ask for a value not tied to a slot or choice, I really think it's not a good idea to permit skills to ask for everything they want.

 ```json
 {